 Nothing will bring more peace to a preschooler during a stressful period than cuddling with a parent while listening to a story.
 It's the ideal time to bolster the connection between books and feelings of love, warmth, and comfort.
 This is far more effective and developmentally appropriate for young children than flashcards, workbooks, and computer programs.
 There is no better way to promote literacy skills in preschoolers than reading aloud to them.

 Unlike teachers with 20 plus youngsters, parents can focus on just one.
 Therefore, they have the ability to link the book to their kiddo's own unique life experiences.
 They can pause to discuss what's happening in the story, check if their youngster is understanding the plot, and ask questions about the characters.

 To enhance comprehension, they can stop at various points in the tale and ask their child to predict what will happen next.
 They can have their youngster draw a picture of the best part of the story or create an alternative ending.
 They can have their kiddo draw a picture of their favorite character or design their own original book cover.

-During the coronavirus pandemic, preschoolers will find solace in hearing their favorite stories again and again.
-Favorite authors such as Dr. Seuss, Jan Brett, Eric Carle, Margaret Wise Brown, David Shannon, and Maurice Sendak are like old friends who children will want to re-visit.
-Reading a book series will also bring comfort.
-Some good ones to consider are: the Berenstain Bears by Stan and Jan Berenstain, Little Critter by Mercer Mayer, , and Clifford by Norman Bridwell.
-Curious George by H. A. Rey
+Preschoolers find solace in hearing the same stories again and again.
+Favorite authors such as Dr. Seuss, Jan Brett, Eric Carle, Margaret Wise Brown, David Shannon, and Maurice Sendak are like old friends who children want to re-visit.
+Reading a book series also brings comfort.
+Some good ones to consider are: the Berenstain Bears by Stan and Jan Berenstain, Little Critter by Mercer Mayer, Curious George by H. A. Rey, and Clifford by Norman Bridwell.

 8. Sticker Stories